 Litigation refers to a case that is resolved through the use of the court process, rather than any of the out of court processes.
 However, Litigation does not always end in trial.
 Many parties are able to resolve their cases without the need for a trial, with the assistance of attorneys who act as dispute resolution consultants or settlement counsel, and who can work cooperatively even in a litigated case to reach settlement by agreement.

-Finding attorneys who are not just litigators, but who have learned additional settlement techniques through their training and experience in out of course processes such as Mediation and Collaborative Law that can be applied in a litigated case, can be helpful in finding ways to focus on resolution rather than conflict even if your case is in Litigation.
+Finding attorneys who are not just litigators, but who are experienced in settlement techniques that can be applied in a litigated case, can be helpful in quickly and cost effectively resolving your case without the need for trial.

 Commercial litigation is the same as litigation but involves legal disputes between businesses and/or individual people in matters pertaining to areas such as: